tschuma3/Machine-Learning-A-Z-Python-R-in-Data-Science/README.md

         -- 70% < X < 80% = Good
         -- 60% < X < 70% = Poor
         -- X < 60% = Rubbish

+Dendrograms
+    -- Uses euclidean distance (dissimilarity) to figure out which clusters are closer and should be combined -- How Heirarchical Cluster Uses Dendrograms
+        -- Look at horizontal levels and set thresholds -- Don't want the dissimilarity to be higher than the threshold -- Finding the Optimal Number of Clusters
+            -- Finding the longest vertical line as it crosses an extended horizontal line